ROZALIYA0206/whitepaper/technical.md

 #### Conclusion

-By integrating the data supply system into the validators level at genesis we are able to overcome these limitations on the Rublix Blockchain.
+By integrating the data supply system into the validation level at genesis we are able to overcome these limitations on the Rublix Blockchain.

 #### Example Code